devops329/devops/instruction/security/security.md

 ## Parting thoughts

 Security is a massive topic that deserves your serious consideration.
 Gone are the days when a programmer could just focus on an algorithm without having to consider how that code could be exploited to steal someone's life.
-The more valuable your code, the more likely it is that you will be a high value target that will attract attention from all sorts of ill intended individuals, gangs, terrorists, Gadianton robbers, and state sponsored criminals.
+The more valuable your code, the more likely it is that you will be a high value target that will attract attention from all sorts of ill-intentioned individuals, gangs, terrorists, Gadianton robbers, and state-sponsored criminals.
 The better you are educated and engaged, the less chance the trust your customers place in you will be violated.

 💡 Hopefully the security topics covered in this instruction have set your curiosity senses tingling.
 There are many subjects that you can dig into as part of your curiosity report.